sutta » mn » Majjhima Nikāya 70

 Ayaṁ vuccati, bhikkhave, puggalo dhammānusārī.

-This person is called a follower of principles.
+This person is called a follower of teachings.

 Imassapi kho ahaṁ, bhikkhave, bhikkhuno ‘appamādena karaṇīyan’ti vadāmi.